JohanGustafsson91/React-Redux-Form-Validation/README.md

     ...
 ```

-*** Import forms from initialForms in src/redux/utils/initialForms and add them to inititalState ***
+**Import forms from initialForms in src/redux/utils/initialForms and add the t inititalState ***
 ```
 // Import forms
 import {